by Denis Wuestman

 - Recognize the importance of taking care of one’s body, mind and spirit.

-- Plan for how you will spend your TIME in retirement before you retire.
+- Plan for how you will spend your TIME and how to structure your day in retirement before you retire.

 - Understanding what work provided you.
 There is a connection to social relationships, overall health in the form of intellectual stimulation, and providing purpose in one’s life.
 How does one adjust to life without work if they simply haven’t thought about it?